Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 ModeErrorBeha
 vior

-#@SECTION: 0..1 aggr This represents the ability to deﬁne the error
+0..1 aggr This represents the ability to deﬁne the error

 behavior expected by the mode manager in case of errors on the mode user side (e.g. terminated